 Tūrangitukua Park Community Sports Facility

-A partnership between Ngāti Tūrangitukua and Taupō District Council will see the construction of a new sports facility at Tūrangitukua Park in Tūrangi.
+A partnership between Ngāti Tūrangitukua and Taupō District Council has seen the construction of a new sports facility at Tūrangitukua Park in Tūrangi.

-The new sports facility, once built, will be able to host visiting sports teams, provide shelter in poor weather and create a space for community groups to use, too.
-The location of the sports facility will be easily accessible, close to the two playing fields and car parks, while the building itself will include a main hall, changing rooms and a kitchen.
-The project has a total budget of $3.5 million.
+The new sports facility, Te Mataapuna, has been built to host visiting sports teams, provide shelter in poor weather and create a space for community groups to use, too.
+The location of the sports facility is easily accessible, close to the two playing fields and car parks, while the building itself includes a main hall, changing rooms and a kitchen.
+The project had a total budget of $3.5 million.

 |Project budget:||$3.5 million|

 |Contractor:||Livingstone Building Limited|

 |Completion date:||Winter 2023|

 Tūrangi’s new sports facility Te Mataapuna was blessed and officially opened today at Tūrangitukua Park.